Types of Boom Lifts and What They Do

 2. Telescopic Boom Lifts

-One of the most useful types of boom lifts are the telescopic variety.
+One of the most useful types of boom lifts is the telescopic variety.
 Telescopic boom lifts provide more vertical height than other boom lifts.
 Like knuckle lifts, telescopic boom lifts have a bucket situated on the end of a telescopic arm, but the arm can only extend in a straight line.
 During use, the arm goes straight out horizontally, then goes up and down as needed.
 Because the arm can only move in one direction, telescopic booms are sometimes called “stick” booms.

 With platform heights that range from 40 ft. to 80 ft, telescopic booms are ideal for work at tall buildings and other elevated work environments.
 However, the biggest telescopic boom lifts can reach up to 185 ft. in vertical height, which makes them ideal for a wide range of industrial projects.